KrishnaGaur12/Meridian/Readme.md

 - **Text extraction** — PDF evidence is extracted successfully for AI analysis
 - **External evidence connectors** — a dedicated interface for pulling in supporting evidence from outside sources
 - **Manual evidence addition** — merchants can directly attach documents
-- **AI completeness & contradiction detection** — DeepSeek analysis flags what's missing or inconsistent in the evidence set
+- **AI completeness & contradiction detection** — Gemini analysis flags what's missing or inconsistent in the evidence set

 ![External Evidence Connectors](./screenshots/external_evidence_connectors.png)
 *Evidence enrichment via external connectors — evidence doesn't have to originate only from manual upload.*